ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Analogously, the increasing number of features and functions start to blur the lines that are required to categorize each solution and approach precisely.
 To address that increasingly difficult categorization, the term computing context defines the characteristics of the entities that can take on the role of an attestee – and in consequence the role of a verifier.
 This approach is intended to provide a stable basis of definitions for future solutions that continuous to remain viable long-term.

+Computing context :

-Computing context is an umbrella term that combines the scope of the definitions of endpoint [ref NEA], device [ref 1ar], and thing [ref t2trg], including hardware-based and software-based sub-contexts that constitute independent and distinguishable slices of a computing context created by compartmentalization mechanisms, such as trusted execution environments or virtual network security function contexts.
+: An umbrella term that combines the scope of the definitions of endpoint [ref NEA], device [ref 1ar], and thing [ref t2trg], including hardware-based and software-based sub-contexts that constitute independent and distinguishable slices of a computing context created by compartmentalization mechanisms, such as trusted execution environments or virtual network security function contexts.

 ## Formal Semantic Relationships

 The formal semantic relationship of a computing context and the definitions provided by RFC 4949 is a as follows.

 A computing context:

 * is a specific information system
 * is an object and in consequence a system component
 * is a composite of system entities